mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf0500-exception.md

 ## Remarks

-Base class for CPF05xx Range exceptions.
+Defines the core behavior of CPF05xx exceptions.

 [//]: # ($$TODO: Complete the Remarks section.)